PandhuWibowo/chat-messenger/README.md

 ### Config

 1. Create .env file in your project.
-You can see the value at **.env.example** file
+You can see the value at **example.env.** file
 2. Please fill **MYSQL_HOST**, **MYSQL_USERNAME**, **MYSQL_PASSWORD**, **MYSQL_PORT**, **MYSQL_DB**, **SERVER_HOSTNAME**, and **SERVER_PORT** to your local